rsdoiel/antenna/archives/2025/planet_2025.31.md

 ---

-## ‘Energy in the room’ why no extension on tariffs for Canada, says U.S. ambassador
+## ‘Energy in the room’: Why no extension on tariffs for Canada, says U.S. ambassador

 date: 2025-08-05, from: CBC, World News